-We typically implement our Paylocity Web Pay product within only three to four weeks, and any additional products thereafter, as requested by the client.
-Each client is guided through the implementation process by an implementation consultant who serves as a single point-of-contact for all implementation matters.
+We typically implement our Paylocity Web Pay product within only three to four weeks and any additional products thereafter, as requested by the client.
+Each client is guided through the implementation process by knowledgeable consultants for all implementation matters.
 We believe our ability to rapidly implement our solutions is principally due to the combination of our emphasis on engagement with the client, our standardized methodology, our cloud-based architecture and our highly-configurable, easy-to-use products.